aiven/aiven-docs/docs/products/opensearch/howto/migrate-opendistro-security-config-aiven.md

 ### Run the migration script

-Once your configuration file is ready, run the following command to execute the
+Once your configuration file is ready, execute the migration:
-migration:

 ```bash
 python avn-migrate-os-security-config.py --config path-to-config-file